nss-evening-web-development/curriculum/src/data/curriculum/client/week-14/simply-books-setup.md

 ### 8. Bring over the data

-Go to your old Almost Amazon project and bring copy/paste the author, books and merged data API calls you created into the relevant files. **DO NOT OVERWRITE ANY FUNCTIONS** that currently are in those files unless yours is different.
+Go to your old Almost Amazon project and bring copy/paste the author, books and merged data API calls you created into the relevant files. **DO NOT OVERWRITE ANY FUNCTIONS** that currently are in those files unless yours are different.